SEO is key in any Digital Marketing strategy.

 It involves creating high-quality content that receives backlinks organically without requiring prospecting or partnerships.

-To accomplish this, you should invest in creating rich content, share data from exclusive research, provide tools and resources as well as other forms of content that are worthwhile assets to link or share.
+To accomplish this, you should invest in creating rich content, share data from exclusive research, and provide tools and resources as well as other forms of content that are worthwhile assets to link or share.

 It usually takes the form of trade: you create content for the other blog’s audience in exchange for one or more links to your site.

 Brand mentions, even without linking to your site, are also valuable to SEO.
-Google analyzes these to recognize if your brand really exists and how well known it is.
+Google analyzes these to recognize if your brand really exists and how well-known it is.